-The Intel® LGA775 processor requires a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.
+The Intel® LGA775 processors require a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.

 - When you buy a boxed Intel® processor, the package includes the CPU fan and heatsink assembly.
-If you buy a CPU separately, ensure that you use only Intel®-certified multi-directional heatsink and fan. - Your Intel® LGA775 heatsink and fan assembly comes in a push-pin design and requires no tool to install. - If you purchased a separate CPU heatsink and fan assembly, make sure that you have properly applied Thermal Interface Material to the CPU heatsink or CPU before you install the heatsink and fan assembly.

-Ensure that you have installed the motherboard to the chassis before you install the CPU fan and heatsink assembly.
+If you buy a CPU separately, ensure that you use only Intel®-certified multi-directional heatsink and fan. - If you purchased a separate CPU heatsink and fan assembly, ensure that you have properly applied Thermal Interface Material to the CPU heatsink or CPU before you install the heatsink and fan assembly. - Ensure that you have installed the motherboard to the chassis before you install the CPU fan and heatsink assembly.